UMD-CS-STICs/389Kspring17/projects/final-project/README.md

     - (15 pt) As the user types in the search bar, filter the results on the page   to those that match the search query.
 The results should be **auto-updating**.
 This means that for every keystroke, the results should be updated.
 The page should NOT refresh while typing and searching.
     - (5 pt) If there is no match, then display text indicating that there are no   matches.

-    Note: Feel free to use any **NPM Modules** to help you complete this task.
+    Note: Feel free to use any NPM modules or JavaScript libraries to help you complete this task.

     **Example:**